-Number of Grants: Up to two grants will be awarded
+Number of Grants: Up to 3 departments will receive grants

-A final completion report must be submitted to CLASS at the end of the grant funding period.
-Additionally, grant recipients will be expected to participate in one or more student success-related activities at IUB, such as:
+Each project must submit a completion report to CLASS at the end of the grant funding period.
+Additionally, departmental teams will be expected to meet in their teams as needed and participate in meetings twice a semester with the other departments participating in FIAC.
+Additionally, all teams will be expected to participate in one or more student success-related activities at IUB, such as:

 Deadline and Submission Process

-Proposals are limited to three pages, and should describe in adequate detail including the main research question(s), the anticipated type of data to be analyzed, the research methodology, as well as any special support required to complete the project.
-In addition, a letter of support from the departmental chair should articulate how the proposed project helps both the faculty fellow and the department further student success and learning at IUB.
+Proposals are limited to three pages and should describe in adequate detail including the main research question(s), the anticipated type of data to be analyzed, the research methodology, as well as any special support required to complete the project.
+In addition, a letter of support from the departmental chair should articulate how the proposed project helps the department further student success and learning at IUB.

 - Title of project